Artist

 How much does Travis Scott make in a year?

-Travis Scott is modeled at $8.3M-$28M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Travis Scott is estimated at $8.3M-$28M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Travis Scott still make money?